Ninja Mack

 Brenden McAleavey (born December 31, 1989), better known by his ring name Ninja Mack, is an American professional wrestler currently performing for Pro Wrestling Noah, where he is a one-time GHC Junior Heavyweight Champion and one-time GHC Openweight Hardcore Champion.
-He also worked for Game Changer Wrestling and Ring of Honor.
+He also worked for Game Changer Wrestling and Juggalo Championship Wrestling and has also made previous appearances Ring of Honor.

 Early life

 Born on Long Island, Mack was raised in Cypress, Texas.
 He has an athletic background, as he competed in amateur wrestling at Cypress Creek High School, and later worked as a gymnastics coach at Cypress Academy of Gymnastics.
 He also toured with Cirque du Soleil, as well as with other circuses in the United States, Mexico, Venezuela and Belgium.

 Professional wrestling career

 Mack was trained by Booker T, and debuted for Booker's promotion Reality of Wrestling (ROW) in December 2014 under the ring name Brendan Skye.
 He would continue to make appearances for the Houston promotion over the next two years.
 He initially wrestled on the independent circuit in Texas, featuring for promotions such as Promociones Martinez, Loko Wrestling, Pale Pro Wrestling and the Independent Wrestling Expo.
 He also took an extended break from wrestling, following the birth of his son.